Healthy Alternatives For Your Favorite Indulgences

 You can add so many different flavors to your nice cream, from cacao to vanilla extract to coconut butter and more.
 Don’t be afraid to get creative with flavors and toppings.

-Frozen banana nice cream is free of saturated fat and added sugar and is a great low-calorie healthy alternative to standard ice cream.
+Frozen banana nice cream is free of saturated fat and added sugar.
+It's a great low-calorie, healthy alternative to standard ice cream.

 With These Healthy Alternatives, You Don’t Need to Deprive Yourself